saralandis/saralandis/README.md

 # Hello all, Welcome to my Github! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 #### About Me 👩🏻‍💼 😻 🏖️ :
-* Full Stack Software Engineer
-* Florida Based
-* Cat Mom
-* Open for new opportunities to flex my JS skills!
+I am a Full Stack Software Engineer based in Florida.
+Looking for opportunities to flex my JS skills and be the best cat mom out there.
+Always ready to talk JS or send you the many photos of my sleeping furbaby.

 #### Tech Stack 💻 👩‍💻 🤖: